 One final note and then I'll wrap this up.
 I didn't specify any door pulls.
 There are so many options available that I'll just leave it up to you what type of door pull to use and where to mount them.

-To view the 2 door base kitchen cabinet plans just click on the link below.
+To view the 2 door base kitchen cabinet plans either click on the image to the left, or just click this link.
 If you'd like to download a copy to your computer, right click then "save-as".
 Either way, you'll need the Adobe reader to view the file.